The Impact of Semantic Pairs on Self-Supervised Representation Learning: Ablation Studies

+In these experiments, we systematically ablate variant transformation techniques from the pipeline and subsequently retrain the models on both datasets.
+By doing this, we can see if the semantic pairs impose invariance by placing the object in different contexts, which helps the model learn a generalized representation for the input object.

+As illustrated in Figure 5, the model pretrained on the augmented dataset exhibits a substantial decline in performance, reaching 24.25\%, when all transformation techniques are removed from the pipeline except random cropping (Only$\_$C).
+This degradation occurs because the model becomes increasingly sensitive to illumination, background colour, and superficial object features such as logos and decorations.
+Conversely, the model pretrained on the semantic pairs dataset demonstrates a notably higher robustness, achieving 64.23\% under the same conditions.
+This result empirically indicates that semantic pairs induce invariances during representation learning, allowing the model to learn a more invariant representation for the input data.
+In essence, semantic pairs facilitate more effective representation learning by exposing the model to diverse contextual variations, thereby enhancing its ability to generalize beyond predefined transformations.

-\subsubsection{Generalization Across Architectures and Tasks}
+\subsection{Generalization Across Architectures and Tasks}

-To further assess the robustness of the semantic pair in supporting SSL generalization, we extend our analysis to an alternative backbone architecture and a distinct downstream task.
-Specifically, we pre-train the ViT-S/8 on both datasets and subsequently evaluate the pretrained models through transfer learning with fine-tuning.
-Among the methods considered in this study, only DINO natively incorporates the ViT architecture; hence, we train DINO with ViT on both datasets.
-Training is conducted with a batch size of 256 over 300 epochs using only two global views, while all other hyperparameters are retained from the original DINO configuration.
-Table \ref{tab:table4} shows that DINO (SP), pretrained on semantic pairs, consistently outperforms its counterpart DINO (AP), pretrained on augmented pairs.
-These findings provide evidence that semantic pairs enhance the generalization capabilities of SSL models across architectural choices and downstream tasks.
+In this experiment, we conduct further assessment for the robustness of the semantic pairs in supporting SSL generalization.
+This study extends the analysis to encompass both an alternative backbone architecture and a distinct downstream task.
+Specifically, the ViT-S/8 model is pretrained on both datasets, followed by transfer learning via fine-tuning to assess downstream performance.
+Among the methods examined in this study, only the DINO framework natively supports the ViT architecture.
+Accordingly, DINO is trained with the ViT backbone on both datasets.
+The training protocol utilizes a batch size of 256 and 300 epochs.
+In this experiment, we employed only two global views per sample, while all remaining hyperparameters adhere to those defined in the original DINO setup.
+The results presented in Table 3 indicate that DINO (SP) with semantic pairings consistently outperforms DINO (AP) with augmented pairings across all evaluations.
+These outcomes provide robust evidence that semantic pairs enhance the generalization capability of SSL irrespective of the architectural framework or downstream task considered.